palomapiot/metahate/DATASHEET.md

 - **Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?** *(If so, please describe why.)*

-  Yes, because it is a hate speech dataset, so 20.64% of the data contains explicit hate speech language or data that might cause harm.
+  Yes, because it is a hate speech dataset, so 20.64% of the data contains explicit hate speech-language or data that might cause harm.

 - **Does the dataset relate to people?** *(If not, you may skip the remaining questions in this section.)*

-  Yes, all the data relates to people, as it is social media posts writen by users.
+  Yes, all the data relates to people, as it is social media posts written by users.

 - **Does the dataset identify any subpopulations (e.g., by age, gender)?** *(If so, please describe how these subpopulations are identified and provide a description of their respective distributions within the dataset.)*